junweihsu/TRACE/README.md

 1–167, 167–178, 178–181, 181–297, 297–1

 - Each ring is assumed to form a closed loop based on hydrogen bonding order.

+## 6. License
+TRACE v1.0 - Topological Ring and Additive-Coordinated Cage Explorer Copyright (C) 2025 Jun Wei Hsu, Shiang-Tai Lin
+COMET Laboratory, National Taiwan University

+TRACE is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published
+by the Free Software Foundation, either version 3 of the License,
+or (at your option) any later version.

+TRACE is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with TRACE.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).